6th Kentucky Volunteer Infantry U.S.

 Description of travel and events since I enlisted the 6th Kentucky Regiment, in Company E on November 26, 1861.

-The 30 Dec.
-1861 we marched from our first camp site, Camp Sigel, on the street to Bardstown, and camped in the evening 15 miles from Louisville that was the first night, where we slept without tents and also drew crackers and bacon the 31. we made 14 miles, the march with our heavy knapsacks was hard, and already many fell behind the first day, it was very strenuous.
-The 1.
-Jan 62. we reached Bardstown toward evening and pitched our tents that same night at the fairgrounds. the 2.
-Jan we marched off again and pitched our camp 6 miles from Bardst. in Camp Morton, several regiments were already camped there, it rained most of the time, and was terribly muddy there, the 5.
-Jan. we marched off again, and camped after a march of 10 miles in Camp Wickliffe, in a thick wood, where we first had to clear away trees, in order to pitch our camp, The 12 Feb. we received new tents and 14 Febr we marched from there, the previous night it snowed and it was 6 inches deep. and in the morning the tents were ladened with snow, and frozen we knocked it off and tied it together as good as we could, and the brigade to which we were assigned was the 19th under command of Col. Hazen our and Capt.
-Hedden’s Comp were the rearguard and we stayed there until noon until all were away, it was cold and we burned all boards, boxes, straw and the like before we departed,
+Dec.
+30, 1861 we marched from our first camp site, Camp Sigel, on the road to Bardstown, and camped 15 miles from Louisville in the evening.
+That was the first night; we slept without tents and also drew crackers and bacon.
+We advanced 14 miles on the 31st.
+The march with our heavy knapsacks was difficult and already many fell behind the first day.
+It was very strenuous.
+Jan.
+1, 1862 we reached Bardstown toward evening and pitched our tents that same night at the fairgrounds.
+Jan.
+2 we marched off again and pitched our camp 6 miles from Bardst.[own] in Camp Morton.
+Several regiments were already camped there.
+It rained most of the time and was terribly muddy there.
+Jan.
+5 we marched off again and after a march of 10 miles camped at Camp Wickliffe in a thick wood, where we first had to clear away trees, in order to pitch our camp.
+Feb.
+12 we received new tents and on Feb.
+14 we marched from there.
+It snowed the previous night and it was 6 inches deep.
+In the morning the tents were heavy with snow and frozen; we knocked it off and tied them together as well as we could.
+The brigade to which we were assigned was the 19th under command of Col. Hazen.
+Ours and Capt.
+Hedden’s Company were the rearguard and we stayed there until noon until all others were away.
+It was cold and we burned all boards, boxes, straw and the like before we departed.

 PAGE 2

-We marched afterward to the wagon train, which took a forest path, which was so muddy that one could almost not pass[,] each moment one stuck again almost up to the axles and we must help them out again, the whole way was barricaded by wagons stuck fast and we had our problems with it we made only 5 miles that day and camped in an old log cabin it was very cold and the snow was frozen hard and we were not destined to get any sleep here, next morning the 15. it went better because the wagons moved better so as long as it was frozen We also marched through Hatchingsville [Hodgenville] where we could buy some things and our two companies camped in the evening in two log cabins where our Comp.
-[Company] slaughtered a pig, however we had no salt and also no crackers and had to eat the meat unsalted, this was 2 1/2 to 3 miles from Elisabethtown [Elizabethtown], next morning the 16. we marched off about 5 o’clock by moonlight, and came through Elisabethtown while still dark, we joined our regiment again on the other side of Elisabethtown and the same day made a march of 26 miles, in snow and muck, where many did not keep up, we were all dog-tired we camped two miles from Westpoint in a wood, next day the 17 Feb. it began to rain and foggy weather we marched off and it thundered until evening until we all had embarked, our regiment boarded the Boat Switzerland and we had much trouble until the wagons and similar things were brought onto the boat, because the going was down a big hill and the ground was loose and difficult. by nightfall the boats departed. the boats stopped by the mouth of the Wabash [Green] river for a long time, and afterwards moved up the river several miles, then turned back again until we then landed at Paducah the 21 Feb.[,] on Sunday the 23 Feb. we moved our things from the Boat Switzerland onto the steamer City of Madison, the boats departed, and by Smithland moved up the Cumberland River, the 24.
-Feb we passed Fort Donelson where there was a 3 day battle and Gen. Buckner was taken prisoner.
+We marched afterward to the wagon train, which had taken a forest path the previous night and was so muddy that one could almost not pass; Each moment some wagon was stuck again almost up to the axles and we had to help them out again.
+The whole way was barricaded by wagons stuck fast and we had our problems with it.
+We covered only 5 miles that day and camped in an old log cabin.
+It was very cold and the snow was frozen hard and we were not destined to get any sleep here.
+The next morning the 15th. it went better because the wagons moved better as long as the road was frozen.
+We also marched through Hatchingsville [Hodgenville] where we could buy some things and our two companies camped in the evening in two log cabins where our Comp.
+[Company] slaughtered a pig; however, we had no salt and also no crackers and had to eat the meat unsalted.
+This was 2 1/2 to 3 miles from Elisabethtown [Elizabethtown].
+The next morning, the 16th, we marched off about 5 o’clock by moonlight, and came through Elisabethtown while still dark.
+We joined our regiment again on the other side of Elisabethtown and the same day made a march of 26 miles, in snow and muck, where many men did not keep up.
+We were all dog-tired.
+We camped two miles from Westpoint in a wood.
+The next day, Feb.17, it began to rain and we marched off in foggy weather.
+It thundered until evening.
+Our regiment boarded the Boat Switzerland.
+We had much trouble until the wagons and similar things were brought onto the boat, because the march was down a big hill and the ground was loose and difficult.
+The boats departed by nightfall.
+The boats stopped by the mouth of the Wabash [Green] river for a long time, and afterwards moved up the river several miles, then turned back again until we landed at Paducah on Feb.
+21. On Sunday Feb.
+23 we moved our things from the Switzerland onto the steamer City of Madison.
+The boats departed and near Smithland steamed up the Cumberland River.
+Feb.
+24 we passed Fort Donelson where a 3-day-long battle occurred and Gen. Buckner was taken prisoner.

 PAGE 3